 Our main product here is the electronic textbook DermaCompass.

 To support dermatologists’ training efforts, Derma.one is planning the creation of a registration system that will be available in the dermatologists CME trainings.

 Derma.one will present to the user an overview on each dermatologist’s strong and weak points, to allow him or her to focus training efforts to achieve a solid knowledge base facing daily challenges in general dermatology.

 In a new project, Derma.one is addressing patient reported outcomes.
 Patients should not be left alone with their skin disease, but supported by information as well as mechanisms to allow them to collect data about their disease.

 One of the most obvious ways to empower patients is by providing ways to document their skin diseases.
 To this end, we have created FollowApp, a new application that allows patients to create daily follow-up images of their skin disease, to empower them to document changes over time, healing and request second opinions.

 Alexander Navarini is professor of Immunodermatology at the University Hospital in Zürich.
 He is a clinician-scientist and has pioneered many scientific as well as IT-based initiatives.
 He creates content for teaching and algorithms for quality control and guidance.
-As organizational lead, together with Hochschule Luzern and Swiss4ward SA, he has created SkinApp, which is an eczema detection algorithm, as well as the electronic textbook called Dermakonsil.
+As organizational lead, together with Hochschule Luzern and Swiss4ward SA, he has created SkinApp, which is an eczema detection algorithm as well as an electronic textbook called Dermakonsil.